epsy/clize/docs/dispatching.rst

 So far the previous part of the tutorial showed you how to use clize to :ref:`run a single function <basics>`.
-Sometimes your program will need to perform diffferent related actions that involve different parameters.
-For instance, `git <http://git-scm.com/>`_ offers all kinds of commands related to managing a versionned code repository under the ``git`` command.
+Sometimes your program will need to perform different related actions that involve different parameters.
+For instance, `git <http://git-scm.com/>`_ offers all kinds of commands related to managing a versioned code repository under the ``git`` command.
 Alternatively, your program could have one main function and a few auxiliary ones, for instance for verifying the format of a config file, or simply for displaying the program's version.